cobbler/cobbler/docs/cobbler-conf.rst

 xmlrpc_port
 ===========
-Cobbler's public XMLRPC listens on this port.
-Change this only if absolutely needed, as you'll have to start supplying a new port option to koan if it is not the default.
+Cobbler's public XML-RPC listens on this port.
+Change this only if absolutely needed, as you'll have to start supplying a new port option to Koan if it is not the default.

 default: ``25151``